thesquaredev/website-staging/src/pages/solutions/income-verification/4-aml.md

 Financial institutions are continuously obliged to spot and filter out fraudulent activity.
 With direct and real time access to applicant's bank account with Open Banking (PSD2), it becomes harder to fraud.
-Our solution can verify income, years back and not just the last two months.
+Our solution can verify income, a year back and not just the last two months.
 It can also combine account data with the lender's database to match applicant's identity even if this information is not provided by Open Banking (PSD2).
 Both are crucial for reducing fraud and improving your AML process.